DustinHartzler/PharmToTable/wp-content/plugins/pretty-link/readme.txt

 4. Click Tracking

 == Changelog ==
+= 3.6.3 =
+* Add section for PrettyPay™ within the Welcome and Complete steps for in-plugin onboarding
+* Add notice of 3% fee to PrettyPay™ Links sub-page for free users
+* Add support for ISO encoding when pulling in title from pretty link's target URL
+* Fix PHP 8 deprecation warnings
+* Fix database error on initial plugin activation
+* Fix body class on Pretty Links page not being escaped
+* Pro: Add filter hook for invalid response codes in Link Health

+= 3.6.2 =
+* Fix PrettyPay™ auto-creating Thank You pages

+= 3.6.1 =
+* WP 6.4 Compatibility
+* Saving settings would break in some cases
+* Show proper error when saving Customer Portal failed
+* Link Inserter broken due to missing lodash

+= 3.6.0 =
+* Launching all-new PrettyPay™ Links
+* PHP 8.2 compatibility fixes

 = 3.5.3 =
 * Fix scheduling and how empty images are displayed within in-plugin notifications
 * Replace feature images on onboarding welcome page